New York to South Florida: Compare nearby Airports

 And this route is a perfect example of how a small change (departing from a different New York airport, or landing in a different South Florida airport) can completely change the price, schedule and travel time.

 When people say “New York → Miami”, they often mean a bigger set of options: multiple departure airports in New York and multiple arrival airports in South Florida.
-That’s exactly what we call a route cluster.
+That’s exactly what we call a flight route cluster.

 If you want the idea behind AirportMix in one sentence: comparing nearby airports often unlocks better deals.

-This cluster typically includes:
+This comparison typically includes:

 • Arrival airports: Miami (MIA), Fort Lauderdale (FLL), West Palm Beach (PBI)